v5china/ttsfm/README.md

 > 💡 **Tip**
 > MacOS users experiencing port conflicts can use alternative ports:
 > `docker run -p 5051:7000 dbcccc/ttsfm:latest`

+> 💡 **Important**
+> Always use the `latest` tag for the most stable version.
+The v2 branch is under development and not recommended for production use.

 ### 📦 Manual Installation